The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: Introduction

 \paragraph{Acknowledgments.} We benefited from discussions with Sébastien Boucksom, Junyan Cao, Huayi Chen, Siarhei Finski, Vincent Guedj, Henri Guenancia, Chen Jiang, Rémi Reboulet, Yi Yao, David Witt Nystr\"om, Kewei Zhang, Zhiwei Wang and Yu Zhao.
 We thank Sébastien Boucksom, Shin-ichi Matsumura, and Valentino Tosatti for their comments on a preliminary draft.

-The first-named author is partially supported by an Alfred P. Sloan Fellowship and National Science Foundation grant DMS–1846942.
+The first-named author is partially supported by an Alfred P. Sloan Fellowship and National Science Foundation grants DMS–1846942,DMS-2405274.
 The second-named author is supported by the Knut och Alice Wallenbergs Stiftelse grant KAW 2021.0231.